MinchinWeb/blog.minchin.ca/content/20220102-covids-second-christmas.md

 <!-- read more -->

-The Christmas/holiday season has been extended by at least a week, as they kids' school has been closed for this week to trying to help control the Covid spread.
+The Christmas/holiday season has been extended by at least a week, as they kids' school has been closed for this week to try and help control the Covid spread.
 It's nice to have them home, but the logistics of it get a little hairy with both parents working....

 On a non-Covid note, this Christmas season has been frightening cold.
-I think we going on two weeks now with one a single day about -20&deg;C. The good news is that the car even managed to start at -38&deg;C!
+I think we're going on two weeks now without a single day about -20&deg;C. The good news is that the car even managed to start at -38&deg;C!
 Although it is finally forecast to get to 0&deg;C next week. :)